 Citizenship, Democracy, and Political Inclusion (2024 – 2027)

-This NSF-funded project examines why some states make national citizenship accessible and others do not, and whether democratic pressure pushes states towards inclusion.
+This NSF-funded*/** project examines why some states make national citizenship accessible and others do not, and whether democratic pressure pushes states towards inclusion.
 Citizenship laws are important to study because they simultaneously define who can participate in a national election and who belongs in the nation.
-And while autocratic contexts may not provide opportunities to formally participate like democracies, shaping a cohesive nation remains an important goal.
-Is citizenship law more inclusive in democracies than autocracies?
-To examine the political factors that determine citizenship policy, this project collects global data of laws for gaining and losing citizenship, across countries and over time.
-With this comparative view, the project can examine the relationship between regime values and how states define their national communities.
-This project advances prosperity and welfare, especially in terms of how obtaining citizenship can create security and opportunity for immigrants and diasporic communities.
+Are democracies more restrictive in opening access to their political system, or are they impelled by liberalizing pressures towards inclusion?
+And while autocracies may not provide opportunities for individuals formally or meaningfully participate, maintaining a cohesive nation remains an important goal.
+To examine the political, social, and economic factors that determine citizenship policy, this project collects global data of laws for gaining and losing citizenship, across countries and over time.

 Working with colleagues at EUI’s Global Citizenship Observatory (GLOBALCIT), this project will support the expansion of the Global Citizenship Law Dataset, which describes laws for gaining and losing citizenship, across 191 countries and between the years 1960 and 2024.
 With this novel dataset, we will be able to examine the relationship between citizenship policy and regime-type both cross-case and over time, making significant contributions to scholarly literature on citizenship and migration, public policymaking, welfare, immigration politics, and democratization.